hashicorp/consul/website/source/docs/internals/sessions.html.markdown

 Since Consul APIs allow a session to be force destroyed, this allows systems to be built that require an operator to intervene in the case of a failure, but preclude the possibility of a split-brain.

+A third health checking mechanism is session TTLs.
+When creating a session a TTL can be specified.
+If the TTL interval expires without being renewed, the session has expired and an invalidation is triggered.
+This type of failure detector is also known as a heartbeat failure detector.
+It is less scalable than the gossip based failure detector as it places an increased burden on the servers, but may be applicable in some cases.
+The contract of a TTL is that it represents a lower bound for invalidation, meaning Consul will not expire the session before the TTL is reached, but it is allowed to delay the expiration past the TTL.
+The TTL is renewed on session creation, on session renew, and on leader failover.
+When a TTL is being used, clients should be aware of clock skew issues, namely that time may not progress at the same rate on the client as on the Consul servers.
+It is best to set conservative TTL values, and to renew in advance of the TTL to account for network delay and time skew.

 The final nuance is that sessions may provide a `lock-delay`.
 This is a time duration, between 0 and 60 seconds.
 When a session invalidation